-IHS, The Institute for Human Services' outreach philosophy is to meet people wherever they are.
-That translates to their geographic location, their spiritual place and emotional condition.
-Outreach Specialists establish relationships and offer services to people who live in encampments, parks, under highways and a wide array of places.
+At IHS, we meet people wherever they are.
+That translates to their geographic location, their emotional condition, or their readiness to engage in services.
+Outreach Specialists establish relationships and offer help to people who live in their cars, in encampments, parks, under highways, and other places not meant for habitation.

 Every day, our outreach staff conduct rounds in different areas of the island offering help and advice to people experiencing homelessness.
 In addition to these daily outreach services, we also conduct ongoing programs such as these:

 Pop-up events take place across Oahu and include partnerships with a variety of service providers with specialties from mental health to substance abuse.
 Together, we deliver hot meals, mobile showers, clothes, employment opportunities and more.
 These events bring aid island-wide from North Shore towns to Windward communities to the streets of Waikiki.